Mavis Tchibota: International career

 Tchibota was selected in the Congo under-17 squad for the 2011 FIFA U-17 World Cup in Mexico.
 He won four caps as his nation advanced from Group A, prior to losing in the following round to Uruguay.
 He received a stadium ovation from fans in Congo's tournament opener against the Netherlands.
 He represented the Congo under-20s in 2014.
 In September 2017, Tchibota was called up to the senior team for 2018 FIFA World Cup qualifiers against Ghana.
 He won his debut cap on 5 September as Congo lost 1–5 in Brazzaville.
 His second cap came in October 2020 in a friendly against Gambia.

 Personal life

 Tchibota was born in Pointe-Noire, Republic of the Congo.
 He is the son of former Congo international footballer Pierre Tchibota.
 He arrived in Israel at the age of fifteen with his mother, though further difficulties delayed their entry to the local youth club of Maccabi Tel Aviv.
 In 2016, Tchibota applied for Israeli citizenship by marriage.
 In September 2017, he made his competitive debut for Congo.
 In January 2018, Tchibota received his temporary residence identity card.
 In May 2016, he married his Israeli partner Karolina in Cyprus.
 They have one daughter together named Adelle.
-That same month, he became an Israeli citizen.